BitCurator/bitcurator-nlp-gentm/README.md

-# bitcurator-nlp-tools
+# bitcurator-nlp-gentm

-Preliminary code samples for BitCurator NLP.
-Build instructions and dependencies can be found in BUILD-NOTES.md.
+Generate topic models using open text automatically extracted from various file formats in disk iamges.
 This project is in development.

 ## Documentation

-The latest documentation can be found on the BitCurator Access wiki page at https://wiki.bitcurator.net/index.php?title=BitCurator_NLP.
+Additional project information can be found on the BitCurator Access wiki page at https://wiki.bitcurator.net/index.php?title=BitCurator_NLP.

 ## License(s)